mddanish00/react-utterances-client/README.md

 import { Utterances, UtterancesProps } from 'react-utterances-client';
 ```

-Types of `Utterances` component props also accessable via `UtteranceProps` if you want to use it for some reason.
+Types of `Utterances` component props are also accessible via `UtteranceProps` if you want to use it for some reason.

 ## Props